 Traditional full-service financial advisors build a holistic financial plan for you based on your goals, offer financial coaching and can even prevent you from making poor financial decisions.

-PAS uses Vanguard’s robo-advisor to handle your investing while still giving you access to human financial experts who can help you with pretty much any money goal, issue or question.
+PA offers the best of both worlds by using Vanguard’s robo-advisor to handle your investing while still giving you access to human financial experts who can help you with pretty much any money goal, issue or question.

 Finding a financial advisor with the right qualifications (fee-only fiduciary) can be needlessly complicated.
-Doing business with Vanguard Personal Advisor Services removes that concern.
+Doing business with Vanguard Personal Advisor removes that concern.